St Peter's Church, Prestbury: Church building

 The nave is twenty-two feet wide.
 The north aisle and the south aisle are twenty-one and ten feet wide respectively.
 The chancel is nineteen feet wide.
 The south porch is fifteen feet square.
 The tower is twenty-three feet square with walls four feet thick.
 It is seventy-two feet high.

 The main body of the church (the nave and chancel) was built during 1220–1230 in the Early English style.
 The south Aisle and the first north aisle were added in 1310.

 The tower and south porch were built around 1480 and are the only parts of the building to survive in essentially their original form.

-The clerestory with four windows each side and the bell-cot are early sixteenth century.
+The clerestory with four windows each side and the bell-cot are early 16th century.

-In 1612 three of the four fourteenth-century windows in the south aisle were replaced by square windows.
+In 1612 three of the four 14th-century windows in the south aisle were replaced by square windows.

-The 1741-2 north aisle had five round-headed windows which contrasted with the windows of the south aisle.
+The 1741-42 north aisle had five round-headed windows which contrasted with the windows of the south aisle.
 Two of the round-headed windows survived the general restoration of 1879–1888.

 The vestry to the north of the chancel was added during the general restoration of 1879–1888.